ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

   - **X-linked gene** - a gene on the X chromosome.
   - **Y-linked gene** - a gene on the Y chromosome.
   - **Sex-linked inheritance** - patterns of inheritance on genes that give different results for reciprocal crosses.
-  - **X-linked inheritance** - when genes for patterns of inheritance that give different results for recirprocal crosses are located on the X chromosome.
+  - **X-linked inheritance** - when genes for patterns of inheritance that give different results for reciprocal crosses are located on the X chromosome.
-  - **Y-linked inheritance** - when genes for patterns of inheritance that give different results for recirprocal crosses are located on the Y chromosome.
+  - **Y-linked inheritance** - when genes for patterns of inheritance that give different results for reciprocal crosses are located on the Y chromosome.
   - **Autosomal inheritance** - genes on non-sex inheritance.
 - These experiments provide strong support for the chromosome theory of inheritance.